 By our very own Luke Hogle.

 Working from home?
-Here are five tips to keep your body healthy and pain-free.
+Here are some tips to keep your body healthy and pain-free.

 1. Use an office chair and desk

 Working from the couch may seem tempting, but an office chair and desk will put your body in the best position to be able to work day after day without pain.
 Even better, a sit to stand desk allows you to change positions regularly and can reduce tension associated with prolonged sitting.
 Check with your office to see if there is a budget to help out with home office furniture or see if you can bring your office furniture home.

 This goes along with #1.
 Having a separate keyboard and monitor allows you to achieve a more ergonomic position.
 Ideally, when working on a computer, your shoulders will be relaxed with elbows at sides.
 Elbows will be bent around 90 degrees (forearms parallel to the floor) and you will not be reaching outward.
 Your hands should contact the keyboard without having to move your elbows or shoulders forward.
 Your monitor should be about arms distance in front of your face and your eyes should be level with the top third of the monitor.
 Having proper keyboard and monitor placement is essential to maintaining comfort during long days of computer work.

 Something that is often overlooked is the importance of regularly moving.
 Our bodies were not designed to spend long periods of time sitting and not moving.
 Other than when we are sleeping, we should be moving regularly.
 Try to stand up and move around at minimum for several minutes every hour and make sure that you take some time at lunch to get up for longer to move your body.

 4. Go hands-free if using a phone

 If you are using a phone, whether for video calls or audio calls, use something to allow for hands-free use.
 Use a headset or speakerphone for audio calls and for video calls put the phone down so you can relax your arms and shoulders.